-Join Sean Adams for an in-depth discussion in this video Fillmore, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Fillmore, part of Learning Graphic Design History.

 - San Francisco was the port where many…young men and women were discharged after World War 2.…Those that didn't feel that they fit in back…on the farm or the small town, stayed.…The beat movement grew in the 1950s…and the city became a haven for artists and writers.…By 1966, San Franciso was the epicenter…of the counter-culture revolution.…A small group of designers began making posters to promote…events at the Fillmore auditorium in 1966.…